 Cleanse your face with an invigorating massage

-Once you're face is bare and prepped, it's time to cleanse!
+Once your face is bare and prepped, it's time to cleanse!
 This is a good opportunity to get the blood flowing in your cheeks, so massage your favourite cleanser in circular motions.
 Abide by the 60-second rule when it comes to cleansing.
 This way, the product can actually dissolve sebum and dirt while softening your skin effectively.
 Remember to use tepid or cool water to cleanse.

 Note: When massaging, make sure you’re keeping the pressure light.
 Alternatively, you could use a facial massager to get the job done nicely.

 Use: Omorovicza Moor Cream Cleanser, which is the perfect detox solution for problematic skin.